So you’re thinking about learning Italian?

 If this feels tricky and you make lots mistakes at the beginning, don’t worry.
 It’s a normal part of being a beginner.
 The most important thing is to start – that’s how you get better!

-- A “use it or lose it section”, which helps you use the words and phrases to talk about your own life.
+- A “use it or lose it section”, which helps you use new Italian words and phrases to talk about your own life.

 - Speaking workshops, where we help you get over your nerves and have a go at speaking Italian.